Determinant of a matrix

 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/1104/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-It uses determinant definition, which is a recursive calculation, and, in theory, quite resource consuming.
+It uses the definition of a determinant, which is a recursive calculation, and, in theory, quite resource consuming.
 Still, for our case, with matrixes entered manually, I believe it is enough (if not, please use Determinant by Gaussian elimination).

 PLANETCALC, Determinant of a matrix